Python-Crash-Course/Python201/Session 1 - GitHub/session1_github.md

 5. Click *Create repository*.

-> There is an info icon if you are more curious which license to choose for your repository.
+> Next to the license box there is an info icon if you are more curious which license to choose for your repository.
 If you want to add one but don't care which, just take MIT License.
 It's the most permissive one.

 ## Exercise 3